La Trinidad, Benguet: Barangays

 La Trinidad is politically subdivided into 16 barangays., with 11 classified as urban and 5 as rural.
+Each barangay consists of puroks and some have sitios.

 As of 2015, the most populous is Pico with 23,282 people, while Bineng, with 1,624 people, has the least.
 Wangal is the largest in terms of land area, while Cruz is the smallest.
 Balili was the most densely populated, and Bineng was the least.
 Bineng has the most number of sitios, while Betag has the least with only 4.

-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.

 Demographics

 In the 2020 census, La Trinidad had a population of 137,404.
 The population density was sigfig 137,404/70.04.

+Languages

+The residents of La Trinidad speak Ibaloi and Kankanaey.
+Ilocano is also used as a lingua franca in the municipality.

 Economy

-La Trinidad supplies most of the Philippines' strawberries and cut flowers which include roses.
+La Trinidad supplies most of the Philippines' strawberries and cut flowers, which include roses.
 The La Trinidad Vegetable Trading Post is visited by wholesalers and traders of vegetables from other provinces.
 The presence of the Benguet State University in the municipality serves as a boost to agricultural research and development in the region.

 The town landed on the Guinness Book of World Records for baking the world's largest strawberry shortcake, at 21,213.40 lb, at the La Trinidad Strawberry Festival on March 20, 2004.

 Its proximity to the city of Baguio attracts tourists, primarily to the strawberry fields in the valley, and lesser to the Benguet Provincial Capitol and the Rose Gardens of barangay Bahong.